 The most common therapeutic procedure performed by doctors of chiropractic is known as spinal adjustment, also called chiropractic adjustment.
-The purpose of a chiropractic adjustment is to restore joint mobility, ease ailments such as back pain, and reduce nerve pressure by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a stressor injury.
-Our patients often seek chiropractic adjustment due to back pain, back problems, low back pain, neck pain, and headaches.
+The purpose of a chiropractic adjustment is to restore joint mobility, relieve pain such as back pain, and reduce nerve pressure by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a stressor injury.
+Our patients often seek chiropractic adjustment due to back pain, back problems, low back pain, neck pain, headaches, and migraine relief.

 Does the chiropractic adjustment hurt?

 Chiropractic adjustment rarely causes discomfort.
 However, patients may sometimes experience mild soreness or aching following the chiropractic adjustment (as with some forms of exercise) that usually resolves within 12 to 48 hours.